 Defining the boundaries of the social and cultural realms; Status of different social groups; Castes, Class and Community; Social Reform Movements.

 Unit 5: Theories of Indian Society

-Principles of Welfare State and Society; Concept of Secularism and Composite Culture; Debates on Integration, Cultural Pluralism and Cultural Nationalism; Debate on the nature of Tribal and Dalit identity in India.
+Principles of Welfare State and Society; Concept and critiques of Secularism and Composite Culture; Debates on Integration, Cultural Pluralism and Cultural Nationalism; issues in tribal and marginalized sections' identity.